Are you considering an abortion,

 This page is for women in Malta considering abortion, and has information on how to get an abortion.

 We understand this may be a difficult time for you.
 Deciding whether to have an abortion can be difficult for some women, for others it is a straightforward decision.
-We have written this page to provide more information about this subject, and allow women in Malta to make their own decision.
-We never advise women on whether they should have an abortion or not.
-That is their decision to make.
+We have written this page to provide more information about this subject, and allow women in Malta to make their own decision and get an abortion if they need it.

-Abortion is illegal in Malta, and there are no legitimate abortion clinics in the country.
-However, women in Malta have a legal right, as determined by the European Court of Human Rights*, to obtain information about abortion and make arrangements to have an abortion overseas.
+Despite being a basic healthcare need for women, abortion is illegal in Malta, and there are no legitimate abortion clinics in the country.
+However, each year hundreds of Maltese women have abortions either by travelling abroad or by ordering abortion pills.
+Women in Malta have a legal right, as determined by the European Court of Human Rights*, to obtain information about abortion and make arrangements to have an abortion overseas.
 There is nothing in Maltese law that criminalises having an abortion in countries where it is legal.

 * The right to assist women to travel abroad for an abortion has also been ruled to be protected under Article 10 of the European Convention on Human Rights, as decided by ECtHR case Open Door and Dublin Well Woman v.
 Ireland in 1992.

 Obtain information about abortion

 Abortion (also known as termination of pregnancy or ToP for short) means stopping a pregnancy so it does not result in a birth.
-Modern abortion care involves a choice of either medical abortion, which means taking two pills (mifepristone and misoprostol - more information below) that cause a miscarriage, or surgical abortion which is a minor procedure to physically remove the pregnancy.
+Modern abortion care involves a choice of either medical abortion, which means taking two pills (mifepristone and misoprostol - more information below) that cause a miscarriage, or surgical abortion which is a minor procedure to physically remove the pregnancy through the vagina and does not involve any cutting.
 Medical abortion is the most commonly performed type of abortion in the UK.